ByteLogNet/Nexus-Tool/README.md

 ## 🐛Reporting Bugs

 If you encounter any issues or bugs while using Nexus Tool, please report them on our [GitHub Issues page](https://github.com/ByteLogNet/Nexus-Tool/issues).
 We appreciate your feedback and will work to resolve any issues as quickly as possible.

+## 📄 License

+Nexus Tool is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.